 Having the Conversation

-The doctor told me that, “Dementia is the cause for the changes we have all noticed.”
+The doctor told me that, “Dementia is the description for the changes we have all noticed.”

 These are sobering words are ones that elicit conversation between loved ones.
 The location could be an office where a counselor facilitates productive discussion.
 Or perhaps the best place is an informal one where coffee and cake create an atmosphere of comfort and connectedness.